Bella Vista Foundation

 Restrictions:

-• Only one request from an organization will be funded in a 12-month period
+- Only one request from an organisation will be funded in a 12-month period

-• If an organization's last application was declined, they must contact the program officer for their grantmaking area before applying again
+- If an organisation's last application was declined, they must contact the programme officer for their grantmaking area before applying again

 Decision Timeline

-Specific decision timelines have not been publicly disclosed.
-Organizations should contact the foundation or Pacific Foundation Services for information about review timeframes.
+Grants are awarded twice per calendar year across all programme areas.
+Specific review timelines are not publicly disclosed.
+Organisations should contact the foundation or Pacific Foundation Services for information about review timeframes.

 Success Rates